Join the Newsletter to Keep Reading

 If the investment becomes a subsidiary, the entity must account for its investment in accordance with IFRS 3 Business Combinations and IFRS 10.
-However, if the retained interest in the former associate or joint venture is a financial asset, the retained interest is measured at fair value.
-Any difference between the fair value and the carrying amount of the investment is recognised in profit or loss.
+However, if the retained interest in the former associate or joint venture is a financial asset, entities measure the retained interest at fair value.
+Entities recognise any difference between the fair value and the carrying amount of the investment in profit or loss.

 Although the above discussion summarises the key focus to account for investments in associates and joint ventures, IAS 28 further provides comprehensive guidance on the equity method procedures.
 This guidance is rather more complex for the purpose of this article.
-Hence, they are not included here.

 We will bring you discussion for other accounting requirements in our upcoming articles.
 Stay tuned for our upcoming articles by following us on social media.
 Meantime, enjoy other articles in Financial Accounting section or ask your queries by Joining on Community.
 It is free and open to join for all, now.